 As for competitive shooting, your choice of a bullet depends on what kind of shooting you are performing.
 If you are doing a lot of positional shooting you may want to choose a lighter bullet for less recoil, so you can see more impact and stay on target.
 If you are only shooting from a prone position and you can limit the recoil and be able to see the impacts with a larger muzzle device to reduce recoil you may want to choose 140 gr and 142 gr bullets that are available today for match-grade competition shooting.
 Either one works sufficiently.
 There is slightly more recoil with the 6.5 SAUM compare to other widely used calibers in the competition world, but it works well.

 The easy and precise way to get 6.5 mm SAUM brass is to purchase a 7 mm SAUM brass from Norma, Nosler, or Remington and neck it down to the 6.5 mm size.
 The video below explains step by step on how to prepare 6.5 mm SAUM brass.

 Hunting and exploring in the great outdoors with your family is a great experience.
-As owner of BMP I am being asked a lot of what caliber would be suitable to take on a hunt with a family.
-Would the 6.5 mm SAUM work good for the family?
+As the owner of BMP, I am being asked a lot of what caliber would be suitable to take on a hunt with a family.
+Would the 6.5 mm SAUM work well for the family?
 My answer is yes.
 In my eyes, this cartridge is the best family hunting cartridge and here are the reasons why:

 - the rifle can be compact – you can utilize this rifle with a short barrel.
 A 22″ barrel can easily get the speeds up to 3,000 fps with a 140 grain bullet